-On November 27, 2000, Westar Energy and we filed applications with the KCC for an increase in retail rates.
-On July 25, 2001, the KCC ordered an annual reduction in our electric rates of \$41.2 million.
+On November 27, 2000, we and KGE filed applications with the KCC for an increase in retail rates.
+On July 25, 2001, the KCC ordered an annual reduction in our combined electric rates of \$22.7 million, consisting of a \$41.2 million reduction in KGE's rates and an \$18.5 million increase in our rates.

-On August 9, 2001, Westar Energy and we filed petitions with the KCC requesting reconsideration of the July 25, 2001 order.
-The petitions specifically asked for reconsideration of changes in depreciation, reductions in rate base related to deferred income taxes associated with the acquisition premium and a deferred gain on the sale and leaseback of our LaCygne 2 generating unit and several other issues.
-On September 5, 2001, the KCC issued an order in response to our motion for reconsideration, which did not change our rate reduction.
+On August 9, 2001, we and KGE filed petitions with the KCC requesting reconsideration of the July 25, 2001 order.
+The petitions specifically asked for reconsideration of changes in depreciation, reductions in rate base related to deferred income taxes associated with the KGE acquisition premium and a deferred gain on the sale and leaseback of our LaCygne 2 generating unit, wholesale revenue imputation and several other issues.
+On September 5, 2001, the KCC issued an order in response to our motions for reconsideration that increased our rates by an additional \$7.0 million.
+The \$41.2 million rate reduction in KGE's rates remained unchanged.
+This resulted in the total company rate decrease of \$15.7 million.
 On November 9, 2001, we filed an appeal of the KCC decisions with the Kansas Court of Appeals in an action captioned "Western Resources, Inc. and Kansas Gas and Electric Company vs. The State Corporation Commission of the State of Kansas."
 On March 8, 2002, the Court of Appeals upheld the KCC orders.
-On April 8, 2002, Westar Energy and we filed a petition for review of the decision of the Court of Appeals with the Kansas Supreme Court.
+On April 8, 2002, we filed a petition for review of the decision of the Court of Appeals with the Kansas Supreme Court.
 Our petition for review was denied on June 12, 2002.